EDCD/EDDI/SpeechResponder/Help.md

    Star luminosity class: {Spacialise(event.luminosityclass)}.

+### StartsWithVowel()

+This function returns true or false depending on whether the first letter in a string is a vowel.

+StartsWithVowel() takes one argument: the string that may or may not start with a vowel.

+Common usage of this is to select the word that should proceed the string (e.g. **a** Adaptive Encryptors Capture vs **an** Adaptive Encryptors Capture).

+   {if StartWithVowel(Value): an |else: a } {event.name}

 ### Play()

 This function will play an audio file as supplied in the argument.
 If this is in the result of a template then all other text is removed; it is not possible for EDDI to both play an audio file and speak in the same response.